 18 March 2015

-1) Small round exit holes found in timber.
-The size and shape of the exit hole are an indication of the beetle type.
+1) Small, round exit holes can be found in the timber.
+The size and shape of the exit holes are a good indication of the type of infesting beetle.

 2) Powdery sawdust found under, within, or around the exit holes.
 This sawdust is known as frass, and is actually a waste product of the woodworm within the timber.

 3) The infested wood will become weak, dry, and brittle to the touch.
 This damage and degradation of the timber is a direct result of the woodworm eating through the wood.

 4.)
 You may well be able to find woodworm emerging from the exit holes during their mating season.
 You might also find dead beetles around the exit holes in infested areas as well.

 We at Timberwise take great pride in being respected property care experts.
 With accreditations from Which?
 Trusted Traders, the PCA, and more all backing up our position within the property care market, we mean it when we say we are good with wood!